rahildhodapkar/recipe-finder/README.md

 your_database_name corresponds to your PSQL database name

+In the .yml file, please insert your PSQL username, password, and database name accordingly

 ### To Run
 Ensure you have Java 11 or later and have set up the API, SMTP, and PSQL DB